Using proper cash flow forecasting techniques is essential for proper cash management.

 Learn about long-term & short-term cash flow forecasting.

-Short-term forecasting refers to planning and budgeting cash for a short period.
+Short-term cash forecasting refers to planning and budgeting cash for a short period.
 The short period is less than a year, with a span of one to six months.
 This includes:

 What insights could short-term forecasting provide for your organization?
 The benefits are: